Dollar a Second

 Dollar a Second is an American comedy game show hosted by Jan Murray which originally aired from September 20, 1953, to June 14, 1954, on the DuMont Television Network.
+After its DuMont run several later versions aired, alternating between NBC and ABC runs.
 It was based on the French radio program Cent Francs par seconde (which had been made into a romantic comedy of the same name at the time of the American debut).

 Game play

 Contestants (team or solo player) had to perform various tasks, winning $1 (compared to 100F [roughly €4 in 2025] on the original show) for every second they were onstage, and, unless they were paying the penalty, could quit out at any time.
 If a mistake was made, they had to pay a penalty.
 For example, a loved one was placed on a slide that went down towards a small above-ground swimming pool, and the contestant had to pick one of five telephone numbers from a rack of envelopes, one of which nobody on the other side would be available to answer.
 Should someone be there on the other end of the line, the contestant who dialed the number would say "I've got somebody!" and the penalty was beaten, and they would then resume the previous activity before they were interrupted.
 If they failed to beat the penalty, the game ended, but they kept any money won at that point, and sometimes also won additional money based on the number of correct answers.

 However, while all this was happening, there was something else in the background that could also affect the final outcome of the game.
 The "outside event" was something that when it occurred, the game ended and all money made while playing was lost.
 For example, contestants had to pick an envelope that contained the number of round trips a model train could take until it reached a certain number, but wouldn't know how many trips that train would make until that mystery number had been attained.
 In such a case, contestants would still receive a consolation prize based on the number of correct answers put together.